ErikHansenGit/Contact_elastic_half-space/README.md

 This code  is free to use by anyone.
 Still, citing this repository is greatly appreciated if it is of use to your work.

 Erik Hansen, 07.09.2020

+This research was funded by Deutsche Forschungsgemeinschaft (DFG) Project Number 438122912.